radespratama/radespratama/README.md

 Hi, I am Putu Rades Pratama 😃 from Bali, Indonesia.
 I am a Junior Software Developer and the only developer in [DevPlayhouse](https://github.com/DevPlayhouse).
 I prefer Front-End Development 👏, but I will try to explore everything!

-- 🔭 I'm currently working for myself in @devplayhouse
+- 🔭 I'm currently working for myself in [@devplayhouse](https://github.com/DevPlayhouse)
 - 🌱 I'm currently learning about Automation Testing, CI/CD, Remix JS, Typescript, Hapi JS, and Express JS.
-- 💻 Most used line of code `git clone` :)
+- 💻 Most used line of code `git clone
 - ✨ Ask me about anything [here](https://github.com/radespratama/radespratama/discussions/1)
 - ⚡ Fun fact: I like gardening starting from planting fruits and ornamental plants.